 Did you know that mainstream personal care products typically contain loads of chemicals that aren't so good for you?
 For instance, hair and skin products are no strangers to synthetic chemicals such as parabens, sulfates, and phosphate.
 Also, did you know that mineral-based sunscreens containing zinc and titanium dioxide are better for you and the environment than chemical-based ones?!
 Antibacterial liquid hand soaps are bad news as well because they typically use triclosan as an active ingredient, which has been found to be yuck-o.

-educate yourself regarding the use of essential oils during pregnancy.
-It is generally recommended to steer clear of them during the first trimester, but certain ones are fine for use on the skin in dilution in the second and third trimesters.
-However, particular essential oils must be avoided during pregnancy as they can cause uterine contractions and potentially miscarriage.
-Common ones include rosemary, clary sage, cinnamon, clove, wintergreen, spanish or french lavender (lavandula stoechas), parsley, and thyme.
-(In fact, Simon and Garfunkel's third album and eternal song "Parsley, Sage, Rosemary, and Thyme" will help you remember much of this list.)
+A great resource to begin learning about and researching better products is the Skin Deep Cosmetics Database run by the Environmental Working Group.
+In general, finding products with a rating of either 1 or 2 will be a giant step in the right direction.
+Give it a whirl and look up some of your most commonly used personal care products to get the lowdown.
+Beware, it is very easy to get bogged down in the details, which is fine, but much like Pinterest, it can be addictive!educate yourself regarding the use of essential oils during pregnancy.
+It is generally recommended to steer clear of them during the first trimester, but certain diluted oils are fine for use on the skin in the second and third trimesters.
+However, particular essential oils must be avoided during pregnancy as they can cause uterine contractions and potential miscarriage.
+Common ones include rosemary, clary sage, cinnamon, clove, wintergreen, Spanish or French lavender (lavandula stoechas), parsley, and thyme.
+(In fact, Simon and Garfunkel's third album and the song "Parsley, Sage, Rosemary, and Thyme" will help you remember much of this list.)
 You would be surprised how many products contain rosemary essential oil due to its great antioxidant property.
-However, we found conflicting opinions on whether or not it has preservative or antibacterial qualities.
-Although essential oils and extracts such as rosemary and clary sage are likely in small concentration within personal care products, it is better to play it safe and avoid them altogether.
+However, we found conflicting opinions on whether or not it has a preservative or antibacterial qualities.
+Although essential oils and extracts such as rosemary and clary sage are likely in small concentration in personal care products, it is better to play it safe and avoid them altogether.

 Common essential oils that get the green light in the second and third trimesters are common lavender (lavandula angustifolia and lavandula latifolia), sweet orange, grapefruit, eucalyptus, chamomile, tea tree, sandalwood, patchouli, rose, and rosewood.

 - Face Wash — Face wash comes in different forms.
-If you're looking for a gel type product we like Acure Facial Cleansing Gel.
+If you're looking for a gel type product, we like Acure Facial Cleansing Gel.
 It cleans up the dirt and oil, removes makeup, and leaves your skin radiant and refreshed.
-If you prefer a more traditional bar soap, the Sibu Beauty Sea Buckthorn Face and Body Bar is an all natural soap that lathers thick and rich to clean, moisturize, repair, and protect skin from cell damage.
+If you prefer a more traditional bar soap, the Sibu Beauty Sea Buckthorn Face and Body Bar is an all-natural soap that lathers thick and rich to clean, moisturize, repair, and protect skin from cell damage.

-- Soap — Happy Mama Body Wash is a great alternative to using ordinary soap and is non-toxic and smells great.
+- Soap — Happy Mama Body Wash is a great alternative to using ordinary soap and it is non-toxic and smells great.
 While we can't guarantee that you'll be happy when using it, we can bet you won't feel worse.

 - Shampoo and Conditioner — alba Botanica Hawaiian Shampoo and alba Botanica Hawaiian Conditioner are available in 6 "flavors": Drink It Up Coconut Milk for moisturize, Body Builder Mango for volume, Gloss Boss Honeydew for shine, So Smooth Gardenia for frizz control, Real Repair Cocoa Butter for damaged hair, and Colorific Plumeria for color-treated hair, so there is definitely a solution for everyone.
 Void of sulfates, salts, parabens, phthalates, synthetic fragrances, artificial colors, and formaldehyde, 100% vegetarian ingredients, and without animal testing, it is a crowd pleaser that leaves hair smelling fantastic.

 - Facial Oil — Facial oil?!?
 Are we kidding?
-With potential pregnancy breakouts and raging hormones wreaking havoc on your face you might think we are a little crazy.
+With potential pregnancy breakouts and raging hormones wreaking havoc on your face, you might think we are a little crazy.
 However, the Naturopathica Rosehip Seed Regenerating Facial Oil is a blend of seed oils that promote firmer, younger-looking skin.
-Ingredients that incude Rosehip Seed Oil and Geranium Oil help slow the signs of premature aging, and who doesn't love that?
+Ingredients that include Rosehip Seed Oil and Geranium Oil help slow the signs of premature aging, and who doesn't love that?

-- Face Cream — For daytime use we like Dr. Hauschka Rose Day Cream Light.
+- Face Cream — For daytime use, we like Dr. Hauschka Rose Day Cream Light.
 It has a light rose scent and helps soothe and protect skin without creating a greasy feel.
 It helps decrease red and irritated skin and restores moisture to stressed out skin caused by hormone changes during pregnancy.
-After a long day we like Dr. Hauschka Night Serum for bedtime.
+After a long day, we like Dr. Hauschka Night Serum for bedtime.
 Similar to its little brother, it helps keep skin soft, smooth, and looking good.

-- Sunscreen — Finding a healthy sunscreen that works great without making you feel like either a complete ghost or a grease slick is a tricky one.
-We have been auditioning sunscreens zealously over the last 4 years scouring both adult and kid-centric brands such as Kiss My Face, Alba, Nurture My Body, Kabana, Coola, California Baby, Dolphin Organics, Badger, Honest, thinkbaby, Blue Lizard, BurnOut, and more.
-Our favorites to date are the following — For mom: Coola Face SPF 30 Unscented Matte Tint is an unscented mineral sunscreen (3.2% Titanium Dioxide and 1.8% Zinc Oxide) that is water resistant up to 40 minutes, and has a number 1 rating on EWG's Skin Deep Cosmetics Database.
+- Sunscreen — Finding a healthy sunscreen that works great without making you feel like a complete ghost or a grease slick is a tricky one.
+We have been auditioning sunscreens zealously over the last five years scouring both adult and kid-centric brands such as Kiss My Face, Alba, Nurture My Body, Kabana, Coola, California Baby, Dolphin Organics, Badger, Honest, thinkbaby, Blue Lizard, BurnOut, BabyGanics and more.
+Our favorites to date are the following — For mom: Coola Face SPF 30 Unscented Matte Tint is an unscented mineral sunscreen (3.2% Titanium Dioxide and 1.8% Zinc Oxide) that is water-resistant for up to 40 minutes, and has a number 1 rating on EWG's Skin Deep Cosmetics Database.
 It is chemical and preservative free with over 70% organic-based inactive ingredients.
-Great for sensitive and normal to oily skin, it is a workhorse for daily use with moisturizing organic shea butter as well as organic rose hip and linseed oils that leave the skin feeling hydrated without a greasy afterglow.
+Great for sensitive and normal to oily skin, it is a workhorse for daily use with moisturizing organic shea butter as well as organic rosehip and linseed oils that leave the skin feeling hydrated without a greasy afterglow.

 - Water Bottle — In place of plastic bottles (reusable or throw away) we like choosing glass and stainless steel for health and environmental reasons.
 We really like the Lifefactory 22 Ounce Glass Bottle with Classic Cap.
-If glass isn't your thing, or you are afraid of breaking it, consider the Hydro Flask 40 Ounce Insulated Stainless Wide Mouth Bottle that can potentially last forever.
+If using glass isn't your thing, or you are afraid of breaking it, consider the Hydro Flask 40 Ounce Insulated Stainless Wide Mouth Bottle that can potentially last forever.

 - Food Storage — Storing food is another opportunity to make better choices.
 Whether its glass or stainless steel, there are options out there that are potentially healthier for you.
-Lunch Bots 16 Ounce Thermal Stainless Food Container is good for soups and meal leftovers, and Lunch Bots Bento Cinco Large Stainless Food Container is a nice option for on the go snacking or lunch at work or school.
+Lunch Bots 16 Ounce Thermal Stainless Food Container is good for soups and meal leftovers, and Lunch Bots Bento Cinco Large Stainless Food Container is a nice option for on-the-go snacking or lunch at work or school.

 The real quite lurker is Electromagnetic Radiation (EMR) in the home.
 Though unseen and unheard, radiation emitting from cordless phones, wireless routers and computers, cell phones, and microwaves is very real.
 Sound like a fuzzy topic?
 Well, the limited research isn't looking rosy, and we feel it is better to err on the side of caution and take precautions when you can.